-- seizure of the Taranto plant, with provisional usage rights, subject to the order to immediately cease procuring ash from the Enel Produzione plant in Brindisi and the use in the production cycle of fly ash compliant with application legislation; - seizure of the remaining inventories stored in warehouses and/or other organisational units in Italy pertaining to Cemitaly of Portland cement (CEM V-B) produced using fly ash from the Enel Produzione plant in Brindisi. - seizure of the assets owned by the company in Taranto used to process Ilva slag with provisional usage rights, for a period of 60 days, subject to the order for Cementir Italia to manage the slag as waste and to characterise and possibly restore the areas used to store the slag.
+- seizure of the remaining inventories stored in warehouses and/or other organisational units in Italy pertaining to Cemitaly of Portland cement (CEM V-B) produced using fly ash from the Enel Produzione plant in Brindisi. - seizure of the assets owned by the company in Taranto used to process Ilva slag with provisional usage rights, for a period of 60 days, subject to the order for Cementir Italia to manage the slag as waste and to characterise and possibly restore the areas used to store the slag.